Britney Spears: Stage performances and videos

 Spears is known for her stage performances, particularly the elaborate dance routines which incorporate "belly-dancing and tempered erotic moves" that are credited with influencing "dance-heavy acts" such as Danity Kane and the Pussycat Dolls.
-Rolling Stone readers voted Spears their second-favorite dancing musician.
+In 2011, Rolling Stone readers voted Spears their second-favorite dancing musician, after Michael Jackson.
 Spears is described as being much more shy than her stage persona suggests.
 She said that performing is "a boost to [her] confidence.
 It's like an alter-ego type thing.
 Something clicks and I go and turn into this different person.
 I think it's kind of a gift to be able to do that."
 Her 2000, 2001, and 2003 MTV Video Music Awards performances were lauded, while her 2007 presentation was widely panned by critics, as she "teetered through her dance steps and mouthed only occasional words".
 Billboard called her 2016 "comeback" performance at the show "an effective, but not entirely glorious, bid to regain pop superstardom".

-After her knee injuries and personal problems, Spears' "showmanship" and dance abilities came under criticism.
+After her knee injuries and personal problems, Spears's "showmanship" and dance abilities came under criticism.
 Serge F. Kovaleski of The New York Times watched her Las Vegas concert residency in 2016 and stated: "Once a fluid, natural dancer, Ms. Spears can appear stiff, even robotic, today, relying on flailing arms and flashy sets."
-Las Vegas Suns Robin Leach seemed more impressed over Spears' efforts on the concert by saying that she delivered a "flawless performance" on the residency's opening night.
+Las Vegas Suns Robin Leach seemed more impressed over Spears's efforts, saying that she delivered a "flawless performance" on the residency's opening night.